darwin-morocho/flutter-meedu/README.md

 ## Overview

-This project was inspired by GetX, we could say that this is a Lite version of GetX but with a little changes in the code and some widgets.
+This project was inspired by GetX, we could say that this is a Lite version of GetX but with best practices in the code, without a custom MaterialApp or custom CuppertinoApp, without Dialogs and Snackbars and any other unnecessary functionality.
 ## Features

 - A Simple State Managment